Messerschmitt Me 321 Gigant: Development

-During the preparations for a possible invasion of Britain during World War II (Operation Sea Lion) the Luftwaffe's Transport Command saw an obvious need existed for a larger-capacity cargo- and troop-carrying aircraft than its mainstay, the Junkers Ju 52.
+During the preparations for a possible invasion of Britain during World War II (Operation Sea Lion) the Luftwaffe's Transport Command saw an obvious need for a larger-capacity cargo- and troop-carrying aircraft than its mainstay, the Junkers Ju 52.

-When the plans for Operation Sea Lion were shelved in December 1940, and planning began for the invasion of the USSR (Operation Barbarossa), the most cost-effective solution to the need for transport aircraft was found to be to use gliders.
+Germany shelved plans for Operation Sea Lion in December 1940, and while planning for the invasion of the USSR (Operation Barbarossa) they determined that gliders were a cost-effective solution for the problem of air transport.
 Accordingly, the Technical Bureau of the Luftwaffe issued a tender for rapid development of a Grossraumlastensegler ("large-capacity transport glider") to the aircraft manufacturers Junkers and Messerschmitt.
 The specification called for the glider to be capable of carrying either an 88 mm gun plus its tractor, or a medium tank.
 The codename Projekt Warschau (Project Warsaw) was used, with Junkers being given the codename Warschau-Ost and Messerschmitt Warschau-Süd.

 The Junkers design, the Ju 322 Mammut was unsuccessful, though, due to the company opting to use all-wood construction.
 Messerschmitt's design for this transport glider consequently secured the contract for the company.
-Initially given the RLM designation Me 263, this designation number was later reused (see: RLM) for the second-generation rocket fighter developed in 1945: Messerschmitt Me 263.
+Initially given the Reichsluftfahrtministerium (RLM/Reich Aviation Ministry) designation Me 263, this designation number was later reused (see: RLM) for the second-generation rocket fighter developed in 1945: Messerschmitt Me 263.
 That number was "freed-up" when the number for this aircraft was switched to Me 321.